webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 == Introduction ==

+In this procedure we will replace a app2 VM with another that has more ''vRAM'' and ''vCPU''.

 WebPlatform infrastructure is designed to run on the "cloud" with a set of VMs that can be replaced at will.
 Our infrastructure and scripts are specifically crafted to communicate with an [http://www.openstack.org/ OpenStack cluster].
+Over the years we’ve moved from multiple clusters without any problems and we are very happy with how reliable the ''OpenStack'' components are.

-Our infrastructure runs currently on '''[http://www.dreamhost.com/cloud/computing/ DreamCompute]''', a managed OpenStack cluster graciously sponsored to us by  ''[http://www.dreamhost.com/ DreamHost]''.
+Our infrastructure runs currently on '''[http://www.dreamhost.com/cloud/computing/ DreamCompute]''', a managed OpenStack cluster graciously sponsored to us by '''[http://www.dreamhost.com/ DreamHost]'''.

-In this exercise we will replace a app2 VM with another that has more ''vRAM'' and ''vCPU''.

 == Procedure ==